-- a.
-SBAC Results Overview S. Brzozowy - b.
-Summary of Key Provisions of the Net Techs et al. (elementary non-certified) Contract negotiated for July 01, 2023 - June 30, 2026 - B. White - c.
-Possible VOTE to approve the Agreement Between the Chester Board of Education, Deep River Board of Education, Essex Board of Education and Region 4 Board of Education and Local 1303-421 AFSCME, Council 4, AFL-CIO, (Net Techs et al.- Elem.
-Non-certified) - d Summary of Key Provisions of the Cafeteria (Food Workers) Contract negotiated for July 01, 2022 - June 30, 2025 - B. White - e.
-Possible VOTE to approve the Agreement Between the Chester, Deep River, Essex and Region 4 Boards of Education and Local 1303-098 Council 4, AFSCME, AFL-CIO (Cafeteria Employees) - f.
-Discussion and possiblve VOTE to approve the BOE meeting calendar for Jan Dec of 2024. (encl #2) - g.
-Discussion and possible VOTE to adopt the CSDE approved Flexibilities amendment to the Educator Evaluation and Support Plan (adopted by the Joint BOE on June 04, 2015) for the 2023-24 school year (encl #3)
+- 1. Call to order - 2.
+Verbal roll call for BOE members - 3.
+ACTION ITEMS from Joint BOE of October 05, 2023 where Chester BOE did not have a quorum: - a.
+Possible VOTE to approve the Minutes of Regular Joint Board Meeting of June 01, 2023 (encl #1) - b.
+Summary of Key Provisions of the Net Techs et al. (elementary non-certified) Contract negotiated for July 01, 2023 June 30, 2026 and Possible VOTE to approve the Agreement Between the Chester Board of Education, Deep River Board of Education, Essex Board of Education and Region 4 Board of Education and Local 1303-421 AFSCME, Council 4, AFL-CIO, (Net Techs et al. Elem.
+Non-certified) - c.
+Summary of Key Provisions of the Cafeteria (Food Workers) Contract negotiated for July 01, 2022

+June 30, 2025 and Possible VOTE to approve the Agreement Between the Chester, Deep River, Essex and Region 4 Boards of Education and Local 1303-098 Council 4, AFSCME, AFL-CIO (Cafeteria Employees) - d.
+Discussion and possible VOTE to approve the BOE meeting calendar for Jan Dec of 2024. (encl #2) - e.
+Discussion and possible VOTE to adopt the CSDE approved Flexibilities amendment to the Educator Evaluation and Support Plan (adopted by the Joint BOE on June 04, 2015) for the 2023-24 school year (encl #3) - f.
+Second Reading and possible VOTE to adopt the following policies as recommended by the Joint BOE Policy (existing policies may be viewed in our online Policy Manual click for access